 Live stress free.
 It’s important to take care of your whole body and stress can negatively impact your health, particularly your gut health.
 Remove stressors from your life, get plenty of fresh air, moderate exercise, a good night’s sleep, and lots of Vitamin L (love).
 My health improved and my symptoms disappeared when I started to take care of my whole body, and that “care” extended well beyond food.

 Can Gluten Sensitivity Go Away?

 Another question I’m asked often is whether or not a gluten sensitivity can go away.

 The truth is, no, it can’t.
 Once you have it, you have it.

 Dr. Tom O’Bryan, the foremost thought leader in the space of gluten disorders and author of The Autoimmune Fix (the best book I’ve read on the topic of gluten disorders), sounds off on whether or not gluten sensitivity is a lifelong affliction.

-So, if you have a gluten sensitivity, you have it for life.
-And when you eat “just a little gluten,” you reactivate those memory b cells and awaken the inflammatory fire dormant inside of you.
+Bottom line: If you have a gluten sensitivity, you have it for life.
+And when you eat “just a little gluten,” you reactivate those memory b cells and awaken the inflammatory fires that lie dormant inside of you.

 There is a Difference

-Remember, there is a difference between putting the signs and symptoms of celiac disease into remission and curing celiac disease.
+Remember, there is a difference between putting your symptoms of celiac disease into remission and curing celiac disease.
 Right now, there is no cure for celiac disease, and no, celiac disease cannot just go away.
 Neither can a gluten sensitivity.

-Does this work for everyone?
-No, but it works for the majority of people with celiac disease it works.
-And best of all, this approach requires no potentially harmful, potent drugs; just good old-fashioned common sense and food that nurtures your body, mind and soul.
+Does this approach work for everyone?
+No. But, for the majority of people with celiac disease, it works.
+And best of all, this approach requires no potentially harmful, potent drugs; just good old-fashioned common sense and the food on your plate.